KelvinHere/Yoga_Milestone_4/testing.md

 ## 4 - Interesting Bugs Solved
 ***
 - **Instructor deletes lesson that is already a users basket**
-- Situation - If an instructor deletes a lesson that is already in a users basket the user will receive a 404 error whenever the basket context processor is called because the lesson no longer exists in the database but its ID is still in the users basket.
+- Situation - If an instructor deletes a lesson that is already in a users basket, the user will receive a 404 error whenever the basket context processor is called.
+This is because the lesson no longer exists in the database, but its ID is still in the users basket.

 - Task - Have the basket context processor handle lessons that have become invalid.